klawtawar/samples/README.md

     HashSet doesn't maintain the insertion order.
 Here, elements are inserted on the basis of their hashcode.
     HashSet is the best approach for search operations.

+HashSet: If you don’t want to maintain insertion order but want to store unique objects.
+LinkedHashSet: If you want to maintain the insertion order of elements then you can use LinkedHashSet.
+TreeSet: If you want to sort the elements according to some Comparator then use TreeSet.

 JAVA Exceptions